Samourai-Wallet/whirlpool-client-cli/README.md

 - tor: enable or disable TOR
 - debug: display more logs for debugging
 - pool: id of the pool to join
+- scode: optional scode to use for tx0
 - test-mode: disable tx0 checks, only available when enabled on server
 - rpc-client-url: rpc url to connect to your own bitcoin node for broadcasting tx0 or aggregate transactions (warning: connection is not encrypted, use on trusted network only).
 If not provided, client will show rawtx and stop to let you broadcast it manually.